Active$1,049,000

 Expert knowledge for buyers and sellers navigating the Miami-Dade County market.

-Everything you need to know — from navigating the Grove's bayfront flood zones and marina access to identifying architectural gems and understanding the new construction landscape.
+Everything you need to know: from navigating the Grove's bayfront flood zones and marina access to identifying architectural gems and understanding the new construction landscape.

 Step-by-step guide to pricing, staging, and getting top dollar for your Coconut Grove home.

-Active Listings
+IDX Listings

 $1,049,000